kg9316/NDriver_SimpleModbus/README.md

 ModbusRTU introduces CRC calculation.

+Testing can be done with a ModbusTcpSlaveNetwork on the same station.

+For more advanced testing where you can manipulate transactionID's and exception codes I use https://www.helmholz.cz/download/category/3-software?download=26:ananas

 `You will have to modify the environment.gradle file for your needs.`

 **Please add a comment in the discussion when you clone/download.**